 What’s important to see here are backlinks from unrelated domains.
 As Google keeps tweaking and adding to its algorithm, it’s slowly becoming even more adept in understanding the context behind different ranking factors and how to interpret them.
 Therefore, it was only a matter of time before websites with questionable backlinks are getting devalued on SERPs.

-Fast forward to two years later, Google is back again with BERT.
+Fast forward to five years later, Google is back again with BERT.
 It’s another step towards understanding context even more.

 Source: Google Blog

 BERT (Bidirectional Encoder Representations from Transformers) is the search engine’s answer to natural language processing (NLP) pre-training.
 In layman’s terms, BERT allows Google to understand natural language better than ever before.
 The impact of this update is evident considering there is around a 10% change in organic search queries.

 Similar to RankBrain, BERT can understand the context of each query, from the language used in English down to its intent.
 This way, users can get more relevant pages to appear on SERPs.
 At the same time, it shouldn’t come as a surprise if BERT can help analyze one’s link profile to determine contextual relevance of the backlinks.
 By having a better understanding of how natural language works.
 Google is better equipped in determining websites that are trying to gamify the system.

 A lot of SEOs have abused Google’s lack of understanding natural language in years past.
 But with constant developments taking place in this field, it’s going to be harder for them to find loopholes to take advantage in Google’s algorithm.
 This is an excellent thing because the best pages for each query will naturally come out on top.

 Compared to English SERPs, foreign SERPs are still stuck in 2013 for interpreting link profiles.